 You probably mistakenly think you need to order an RFID tap n pay membership card for every single charging network.

 Thankfully you don’t have to do that.
-One RFID card is all that’s necessary so don’t waste $10 dollars buying a Chargefox card.
+One RFID card for each driver in your family is all that’s necessary.

-According to feedback from reader Patrick who works at EV infrastructure company E-Station, actually any MiFare compatible RFID card will work eg: the Opal card in NSW.
-Just read the tag number using the Android app NFC tools.
+Reader Patrick who works at EV infrastructure company E-Station confirmed my guess that actually any MiFare compatible RFID card will work eg: the Opal card in NSW if you read the tag number first using the Android app NFC tools.

-I’ve also been told Evie Pass works on Elanga and Exploren chargers (if the Evie card number is registered with those apps first).
+I’ve also been told by readers that an Evie Pass works on bp pulse, Exploren, EVX, Everty, Smart Charge, Elanga and Charge Hub chargers (if the Evie card number is registered with those apps first).

-A few days ago I also used my Evie Pass to tap n pay at Chargefox Euroa, during my recent road trip from Sydney to Melbourne and back in a MG ZS EV 2022 Excite model I was reviewing.
+I first used my Evie Pass to tap n pay at Chargefox Euroa, during my 2022 Christmas road trip from Sydney to Melbourne and back in a MG ZS EV Excite model I was reviewing.

 Once I connected the car and tapped the EVIE Pass at Euroa charging went as normal.